ANT CONTROL

 HOW TO PREVENT ANTS

-To help prevent an ant infestation, the following steps should be taken:
+To help prevent ant issues the following steps should be taken:

 Ants are the number one pest control issue and can prove virtually impossible for home and business owners to solve on their own.
 Ending an ant infestation typically requires proper ant identification, locating and destroying the nest or colony, as well as the use and application of specialized products.